LiZongyue/Electra_small/README.md

 ## Fine Tune the trained Electra_small on GLUE tasks for sequence classification
 The General Language Understanding Evaluation (GLUE) benchmark is a collection of nine sentence- or sentence-pair language understanding tasks for evaluating and analyzing natural language understanding systems.

-Before running any of these GLUE tasks you should download the [GLUE DATA](https://gluebenchmark.com/tasks) by running [this script](https://gist.github.com/W4ngatang/60c2bdb54d156a41194446737ce03e2e) and unpack it to a directory.
+For more detail about the [dataset](https://gluebenchmark.com/tasks) and how to run the example, click [here](https://github.com/LiZongyue/Electra_small/blob/master/fine-tune_GLUE/README.md)